wushilin/confluent_cloud_metrics_exporter/README.md

 # confluent_cloud_metrics_exporter
 This connector imports your Confluent Metrics to your Kafka Cluster using Kafka Connect.

+This API uses Confluent Metrics Export API, which is in EAP as of 1st Dec 2021.

+The documentation is available at: https://api.telemetry.confluent.cloud/docs#tag/Version-2/paths/~1v2~1metrics~1{dataset}~1export/get, under section `Export metric values`

+You may need to get EAP access to use this connector.
+To get early access to this API, click the "Request Access" to send an email to support to get whitelisted to this API.

+This may take up to 3 working days.

 # Building
 ```bash
 user@host $ ./gradlew jar